Saint-Gély-du-Fesc

 Saint-Gély-du-Fesc (/fr/; Sant Geli dau Fesc or Sant Gèli del Fesc) is a commune in the department of Hérault, Occitania, southern France.

 The origin of this city is from Saint Gilles, a Christian of the 8th century, and Fesc means « control post » in Occitan language.

-In 2004, the city has decided to leave the Agglomeration community of Montpellier Agglomération.
+In 2004, the city has decided to leave the Agglomeration community of Montpellier Agglomération and join the Communauté de communes du Grand Pic Saint-Loup.

 Personalities

 Georges Brassens died in this city, in 1981.